 CategoryAnnotatorAllCats: This module adds category annotation to the input CAS by combining category information from the matching nodes.

-Implementation of Data Readers, and Other Utilities
+Implementation of Data Readers, and Other Utilities [Gil]

 class CASUtils (eu.excitementproject.tl.laputils)

 CASUtils is a class that contains a set of public methods.
 All of them are utility functions that are related to accessing CAS (JCas) data.
 The following summarizes the utilities provided by this static class.